-This Butterscotch Bourbon Budino recipe topped with salted caramel is like a pudding cup for grown ups.
+This Butterscotch Budino recipe, topped with a delicious salted caramel sauce, is like a pudding cup for grown ups.
 It’s a rich and creamy indulgent treat that’s not overly sweet.

 I’m going to come right out and say it – I’m not a chocolate fan.
 On any given day I’ll surely take a scoop of vanilla ice cream over some chocolately chunk creation.
 I’d say that at least 10% of the population agrees with me on this one, but we’re definitely in the minority.